alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 why a body or a harness that has to reach the unproven entry computes its operand.

+The proof is about the value ITSELF and about nothing inside it.
+A written List is asked for its own predicate and its written items are asked for none, so they keep the Types they were inferred at: `[[1], [2]]::flatten()` answers a `List<Integer>`, because the receiver proved the outer List has something in it and nothing about the two inner ones.
+The same literal reaches `NonEmptyNestedList` once its items carry the inner proof already — `[inner, inner]` where `inner` is declared `NonEmptyList<Integer>` does — and a DECLARED `NonEmptyList<NonEmptyList<Integer>>` reaches it outright, because the declaration is a position that asks the items and the receiver rail is not.

 **A written Method REPLACES a Protocol's provided one on that Namespace's own rung.** `Equatable` writes `isNot` and `Orderable` writes six Methods, and every conformer answers them without declaring anything.
 A Namespace that declares a